Benefits from complexity in practice-governance and policy: the added value of a complex systems approach for industry and society

 Next meeting in the series

-The next meeting will take place at the end of September/beginning of October 2018.
+The next meeting will take place at the end of 2018 or beginning 2019.